amperity/amperity-docs/amperity_reference/source/courier_groups.rst

           :align: left
           :class: no-scaled-link

-       A full workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every scheduled orchestration group that is configured to run after this courier group.
+       A full workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every activation that is configured to run as part of this courier group workflow.

-       A partial workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any orchestrations.
+       A partial workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any activations.

        An ingest-only workflow refreshes domain tables, but does not run Stitch.